atlassian/data-center-helm-charts/docs/docs/README.md

     stabilized.

     Also, we **don’t officially support** the functionality described in the [examples](examples/EXAMPLES.md) or the documented [platforms](platforms/PLATFORMS.md).
 You should use them for reference only.

+    Read about our [Support boundaries](troubleshooting/SUPPORT_BOUNDARIES.md) and the [Product and platform limitations](troubleshooting/LIMITATIONS.md).

 ## Jira limitations and horizontal scaling